 Even if you haven’t been diagnosed with an ovulatory disorder but are experiencing unexplained infertility, your doctor may try letrozole because it increases your chances of releasing more than one egg, which, in turn, improves your odds of getting pregnant.
 Librach says that letrozole can regulate and shorten long cycles, which can help boost your chances of conceiving.
 “If your cycles are once every three or four months, it will be very difficult to pinpoint when you are ovulating and this will reduce your chances of timing things correctly,” he explains.

-“Generally speaking, we would try letrozole with timed intercourse or intrauterine insemination [where sperm is placed inside the uterus] for a few months,” says Casper.
-“If the woman doesn’t get pregnant, the next step is to go to in vitro fertilization.”
+“Generally speaking, we would try letrozole with timed intercourse or intrauterine insemination [where] for a few months,” says Casper.
+“If the woman doesn't get pregnant, the next step is to go to in vitro fertilization.”

 Trying letrozole before other fertility treatments makes sense for a few reasons.
 “It’s cheaper, and there’s less risk of multiple pregnancies,” explains Librach.
 That’s because other options would typically involve an injection of FSH, which is more likely to cause the release of multiple eggs (though there is still an increased chance of multiples with letrozole).
 A 2014 study published in the New England Journal of Medicine that tracked women with PCOS found that the twin rate for those in the study who took letrozole was 3.4 percent (Librach says the twin rate is about one percent in the general population).
 There’s also less time-consuming monitoring involved with taking these pills than with injections.